 Since the majority of us do have arm lengths that are proportional to our height, if you measure from the point at which your shoulder meets your neck down to the point between your Basilar joint and your first thumb knuckle (proceeding image), your jacket will come back at the appropriate length.

-Below is an image of a Black Lapel suit with the ideal jacket length.
-Also, be sure to check out our jacket length measurement video tutorial.
+Below is an image of a stunning Black Lapel suit with the ideal jacket length.

 If you have any specific questions or comments about this topic or any others, don’t hesitate to shoot us an email at concierge@blacklapel.com!